We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Bio-Kult Mind is designed to support both digestive and brain health.

-Unlike other Bio-Kult products, Bio-Kult Mind only contains one strain of bacteria — Bacillus subtilis.
+Unlike other Bio-Kult products, Bio-Kult Mind contains only one strain of bacteria — Bacillus subtilis.

 In addition to 1 billion CFUs of Bacillus subtilis, each capsule provides 2 mg of zinc and 45 mg of grape and blueberry extracts.